Hypothesis tests for structured rank correlation matrices: Simulation study

+which are termed single (a) and column (b) departures.
+The distribution of $\bs{X}$ under the alternative is Normal or Student $t_4$ with a correlation matrix specified by $\T_{\Delta}$ \citep[Proposition 7.43]{McNeil/Frey/Embrechts:2015}, or a nested Archimedean copula with two nesting levels and two child copulas which are either Clayton or Gumbel \citep{Hofert/Pham:2013}.

-In the first study, we examine the power of the tests of $H_0$ when $\T$ is as in Eq.~\eqref{eq:T-equi-null}.
-As in Section~\ref{subsec:sim-study-level}, we consider samples of size $n \in \{50,100,150\}$ in dimensions $d \in \{5,15,25\}$; $d \in \{50,100\}$ are only computationally feasible when the jackknife estimator of $\S_{np}$ is used.
-The approximative $p$-values are computed as in Section~\ref{subsec:sim-study-level}; as justified therein, tests with $\SA=\Sh_{np}$ are discarded since they do not hold the level.
-The results for $\Delta\in \{0.1,0.2\}$ and both single and column departures are reported in Tables~\ref{tab:sim-power-1} and \ref{tab:sim-power-2}.
-They suggest that the power of each test rises with increasing $n$, $\tau$, and $\Delta$, and drops with increasing $d$.
-The deterioration of the power for large $d$ is more pronounced when $E_{np}$ is used, and for single departure alternatives.
-For example, the test based on $E_{np}$ and the jackknife estimator has no power at all when $d=100$ for all sample sizes considered.
-The lack of power of the tests based on $E_{np}$ for large $d$ resonates with their poor performance in terms of size; see Table~\ref{tab:sim-level}.
-The tests based on $M_{np}$ also suffer from the curse of dimensionality, but much less so; the estimated power when the jackknife estimator is used is close to $100$\% when $\tau =0.6$ and $n \ge 100$.
-The effect of the estimator of $\S_{np}$ seems to be minor; the jackknife estimator leads to slightly smaller power overall but is more feasible computationally.
-Comparing the two alternatives, it transpires that column departures are easier to detect than single departures for the same value of $\Delta$.
-Furthermore, it is noteworthy that the tests based on $M_{np}$ have higher power than the tests based on $E_{np}$ to detect single departures, but column departures are often better detected by a test based on $E_{np}$ when $d \le 15$.
+The first study examines the power of the tests of $H_0$ with $\B = \bs{1}_p$ based on $E_{np}$ or $M_{np}$ with $\SA = (1/n)\I_{p}$ and various estimators of $\S_{np}$; $\SA=\Sh_{np}$ is excluded since the tests do not hold the level, viz.\ Section~\ref{subsec:sim-study-level}.
+The results for $\Delta\in \{0.1,0.2\}$ and single and column departures are reported in Tables~\ref{tab:sim-power-1-normal}--\ref{tab:sim-power-2-clayton}.
+Regardless of the dependence structure, the power of each test increases with $n$, $\tau$, and $\Delta$, and decreases with $d$.
+The drop in power with increasing $d$ is greater when $E_{np}$ is used; for example, the test based on $E_{np}$ and the jackknife estimator has no power at all when $d=100$ for all sample sizes.
+The lack of power of the tests based on $E_{np}$ for large $d$ resonates with their observed size of nearly $0$; see Tables~\ref{tab:sim-level-normal}--\ref{tab:sim-level-clayton}.
+The tests based on $M_{np}$ suffer much less from the curse of dimensionality; the estimated power when the jackknife estimator is used is close to $100$\% when $\tau =0.6$, $\Delta \geqslant0.1$ and $n \geqslant150$.
+The effect of the estimator of $\S_{np}$ seems to be minor; the jackknife estimator leads to slightly smaller power but is more feasible computationally.
+Furthermore, column departures are easier to detect than single departures for the same value of $\Delta$.
+Finally, the tests based on $M_{np}$ have higher power than the tests based on $E_{np}$ to detect single departures, but column departures are often better detected by a test based on $E_{np}$ in small dimensions.
+These observations are illustrated in the top row of Figure~\ref{fig:power}, which compares the power of the tests based on $E_{np}$ and $M_{np}$ as a function of $d$ for single (left panel) and column (right panel) departures when $n=100$, $\tau=0.3$, $\Delta=0.1$, and $\Sh_{np}=\Sh_{np}^{\rm J}$.
+It transpires from the same figure that the power generally depends on the underlying copula, with power being the largest when the copula is Normal and smallest when it is $t_4$ or Clayton; this is also true for other values of $n$, $\tau$, and $\Delta$.